 How places are offered.

 For admission into Foundation Stage 2 Class each September, the LA, on behalf of the Governing Body, will offer places to 60 children.
 This is the Published Admission Number (PAN) for that year group.
 In the event that more than 60 applications are received, the oversubscription criteria will be applied to determine priority for places.
 All preferences are treated equally.

+The school will serve the whole of Cambourne.
 Children who have a statement of special educational needs that names the school will be admitted.
 Children who have a Statement of Special Educational Need (SEN) / Education Health Care Plan (EHCP) that names the school will be admitted.
 NB.
 Those children with a statement of SEN/EHCP that does not name the school will be referred to the Statutory Assessment Team (SAT) to determine an appropriate place.

-- Children in Care, also known as Looked After Children (LAC) and children who were looked after but ceased to be so by reason of adoption, a child arrangement order (resident order) or special guardianship order;
+- Children in Care, also known as Looked After Children (LAC) and children who were looked after but ceased to be so by reason of adoption, a resident order or special guardianship order;

 - Children living in the catchment area with a sibling at the school at the time of admission;